liuyangnwpu/learngit/readme.txt

 Git is free software distributied under	the GPL.
-Git has a mutable index called stage. git reset test creat a new branch is quick
+Git has a mutable index called stage. git reset test creat a new branch is quick and simple.